 Not.
 Graduate schools has many intangibles, uncertainties, open-ended challenges, and circumstances beyond your control.
 These situations contribute to anxiety and depression in students.
 Again, the systemic issues in academia only fuel the high drop out rate in graduate school.

-A blog described the PhD culture as a system based on extreme loneliness, a focus on weaknesses and criticism, rather than on support for the student.
+A blog described the PhD culture as a system based on extreme loneliness and a focus on weaknesses and criticism, rather than on support for the student.

 It’s hard to think about success when you feel trapped and afraid in a culture in which you live day after day…